mblevu/justChere/BMM/TESTING.md

 # Testbed

-The run_test_scenario function performs a series of memory allocations and deallocations based on the specified test scenario.
-It collects various statistics and performance metrics during this process and then prints the results using the print_statistics function
+The [run_test_scenario](https://github.com/kintokeanu/justChere/blob/main/BMM/test_bed.c) function performs a series of memory allocations and deallocations based on the specified test scenario.
+It collects various statistics and performance metrics during this process and then prints the results using the [print_statistics](https://github.com/kintokeanu/justChere/blob/main/BMM/print_statistics.c) function.

 - The function initializes various variables to keep track of statistics related to allocations and deallocations.